fex01/ansible-gitserver/README.md

 ### Variables
 Comming back to variables - while Ansibles knows a number of options where to set them (details see [Ansible - Using Variables][ansible-variables]), the basic option is to link them to machines in your [Inventory](#inventory).
-Our target is named 'git' and a member of the groups 'gitserver', 'raspbian' and the special group 'all', which means the variables for all these groups (called group_vars) and the variables for our target (called host_vars) apply.
+Our target is named 'git' and a member of the groups 'szczecin-gitserver', 'szczecin-raspbian', 'gitserver', 'raspbian', 'szczecin' and the special group 'all', which means the variables for all these groups (called group_vars) and the variables for our target (called host_vars) apply.
 And if you followed [Set IP Address Variables](#set-ip-address-variables), you actually already know where to find them:
 * group_vars: working directory/group_vars/<group name>.yml
 * host_vars: working_directory/host_vars/<host name>.yml